 His resistance

-It is also very durable , and that is why it is sometimes used for high-end motorcycle jackets.
+It is also very durable , which is why it is sometimes used for high-end motorcycle jackets.

 Some brands also use it for bags.
-Moreover, Hiroshi Fujiwara, the Japanese pope of streetwear, has had a deer leather bag... for 30 years!
-We thus understand why deer leather was the preferred leather of Native Americans for shoes or clothing.
+In fact, Hiroshi Fujiwara, the Japanese streetwear pope, has had a deer leather bag… for 30 years!
+We can understand why deer leather was the preferred leather of Native Americans for shoes or clothing.

-It's also water resistant: if you ever get caught in the rain with your gloves on, you have nothing to worry about.
+It's also water resistant, so if you ever get caught in the rain with your gloves on, you have nothing to worry about.

-Simply let them air dry (not over a radiator or with a hairdryer) and dry them if necessary.
+Just let them air dry (not over a radiator or with a hair dryer) and wipe them dry if necessary.

-I invite you to read this topic from The Fedora Lounge forum where a member asks a question regarding sustainability, and is answered with words like "very supple", "very strong", "it's worth it", or even "supreme comfort”…
+I invite you to read this thread from The Fedora Lounge forum where a member asks a question about durability, and is answered with words like "very supple", "very strong", "it's worth it", or even "supreme comfort"...

 Its patina over time